a-mcego/argh-tf/index.md

 ```

 We see that the resulting matrix is symmetric, because a==b implies b==a.
 We can sum-reduce the matrix along one of the dimensions (it doesn't matter which one, since the matrix is symmetric), to get `[2, 1, 3, 3, 1, 2, 3]`, which is exactly what we wanted.

+This also solves the toy problem we defined earlier, as the result will be something like `[N-1, N-1, ... , 1, ... , N-1]`, which is linearly separable.

 ## Differentiable counting